Academic Catalog

 7. Calculation of percent error

-1. Practice naming and writing formulas for elements, ions, ionic compounds, molecular compounds and acids
+1. Practice naming and writing formulas for elements, ions, ionic compounds, molecular compounds, and acids

-C. Separation of a Sand/Salt Mixture
+3. Separation of a sand/salt mixture

-1. Introduction to common lab techniques, including extraction, gravity filtration and evaporation
+1. Introduction to common lab techniques, including extraction, gravity filtration, and evaporation

-2. Use of common laboratory equipment, including Bunsen burners, beakers, funnels and top loading balances
+2. Use of common laboratory equipment, including Bunsen burners, beakers, funnels, and top loading balances

 3. Experience working collaboratively with another chemistry student